 To fulfill your second language requirement, you must demonstrate two-year proficiency in a second language through one of the following methods:

-- Waive the requirement with successful completion of a competency test if you already speak a second language
+- Waive the requirement with successful completion of a competency test if you already speak a second language.

 - Fulfill the requirement with transfer, AP, or IB credits.
 See the Office of the Registrar for minimum test score requirements.
-Note that AP/IB scores may only be used to fulfill up to a maximum of 24 university credit hours.